apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - The expiration of access tokens is now correctly communicated back to OAuth relying parties, specially if the access token expiration policy is defined per application.
 - The handling of authentication requests, set to force CAS to challenge the user credentials, is reviewed and adjusted to ensure such requests can properly honor multifactor authentication flows for qualifying requests per configured triggers.
 - The logout handling strategy is slightly broken apart to introduce a `LogoutRedirectionStrategy`, mainly responsible for handling follow-up redirects to authorized applications/endpoints as appropriate for each authentication protocol.
+- Component registration with the Memcached serialization engine is now broken apart and delegated to appropriate modules owning said components.
 - Signed SAML authentication requests that embed the signature in URLs are reviewed and adjusted to avoid creating long URLs exceeding browser limits.

 ## Library Upgrades